 likely not have to travel.
 However, a team of judges not involved in the

-initial review will be brought to Ottawa for onsite judging in February.
+initial review will be brought to Ottawa for collaborative judging in January.

 When will the judging period take place?

-The online judging period will take place during the last three weeks of January.
-The onsite judging (in Ottawa) will be February 5-7.
+The online judging period will take place during the first three weeks of December.
+The onsite judging (in Ottawa) will be January 14-16.